 When to Use SMS vs Push

-• If not opened within 2 hours, send SMS backup
+- If not opened in 2 hours, send SMS backup

-• Or: Send push for low-urgency, SMS for high-urgency
+- Or: Push for low-urgency, SMS for high-urgency

-• Or: Let user choose preferred channel in settings
+- Or: Let users pick their channel in settings

 Why Are SMS Notifications Important?

-SMS notifications are an important communication tool for sending real-time information to your internal teams or external audience.
-Here are just a few reasons why SMS notifications are important to growing your business.
+SMS is a strong tool for sending real-time info to your teams or audience.
+Here are a few reasons why SMS matters for business growth.

-• An estimated 7.5 billion people will own a mobile phone by 2025, with the United Nations predicting the global population reaching 8.5 billion by 2030.
+- About 7.5 billion people will own a mobile phone by 2025.
+The UN says the global population will hit 8.5 billion by 2030.

-• 98% of users open and read SMS notifications, meaning you're reaching more of your audience.
+- 98% of users open and read SMS texts.
+That means you reach more of your audience.

-• Nearly 50% of users who react to a CTA after receiving an SMS notification will make a purchase.
+- Nearly 50% of users who act on a CTA from an SMS will buy something.

-• SMS messages have a 209% higher response rate than phone, email, and social marketing.
-It's easy to delete emails or have email messages go straight to spam, but SMS notifications are delivered directly to a personal device.
+- SMS has a 209% higher response rate than phone, email, or social media.
+Emails are easy to delete or land in spam.
+SMS goes right to a personal device.

-67% of mobile phone usage in developing markets occurs without reliable internet access.
-SMS works regardless of Wi-Fi or data availability, making it truly universal.
+67% of phone use in growing markets happens with no reliable internet.
+SMS works with no Wi-Fi or data needed.
+This makes it truly global.

 High ROI: